E-mail

 Snakes on a Minigolf Course!

-18 May 2018 at 03:48 | Posted in: Personal | Views: 3353 | Comments: 0
+18 May 2018 at 03:48 | Posted in: Personal | Views: 3814 | Comments: 0

 Snakes on a Minigolf Course!

 I want to start this blog with a quick correction from my last one.
-I mistakenly said we were playing 8 rounds with a cut after 6 at this years U.S. Open.
+I mistakenly said we were playing 8 rounds with a cut after 6 at this year's U.S. Open.
 I was thinking of the last Open here and 8 rounds stuck in my mind.
 We are actually playing 10 rounds with the cut happening after 8.
 My bad.
 Now on to my long pre-tournament post.

 The past couple of days have been an interesting time of practice.
 First, the weather has been iffy and at times has played some havoc.
 Wednesday morning it was particularly bad.
 Usually on a practice day I wake up around 7am and try to be at the course before 8:30am.
 On Wednesday I woke up to a torrential downpour and decided that I would not be going to the course too early.
 It would be almost 10:30 before the rain broke and even then it was only long enough to get in about 27, very waterlogged, holes.
-On the plus side, I figured out how to float a few putts into the cups if it comes down to it.
+On the plus side, I figured out how to "float" a few putts into the cups if it comes down to it.
 During the next rain break I....

 Read more »